 Defining Character Goals

-Turns out our stories are full of good character traits that anyone – parent or educator – would want kids to emulate.
-Since “the toast popped” on the morning when we were due to have a class meeting, I didn’t have time to create a fancy printable.
+It turns out our stories are full of good character traits that anyone – parent or educator – would want kids to emulate.
+Since “the toast popped” in the morning when we were due to have a class meeting, I didn’t have time to create a fancy printable.
 I quickly made a couple of slides in Smart Notebook detailing the character’s trait.
-We discussed it and using a single sticky note, wrote our own personal character goals.
+We discussed it and, using a single sticky note, wrote our character goals.
 These are different from learning goals, which focus on academic content.
 Character goals, however, focus on how we want to grow as a human being.

 Character Goals Galore!